oksanaokhten/ambrosia/README.md

 * **Security**
     - Security was provided in Django allauth, by decorators such as @login_required and csrf_token which's included by default with each new project.
 * **Search options**
+    - A Site User can search a product by their name or description.
 * **Simplicity**
 * **Good image resolution**
 * **Speed**